isomerpages/sndgo-corp/_initiatives/digital-government-services/opencerts.md

 Since OpenCerts is built on a blockchain platform, its certificates are easily verifiable and cannot be destroyed.

 When an OpenCerts certificate is issued by an educational institute, a unique code is published onto the blockchain.
-A cryptographic proof is added to the certificate data and sent to each student.
+A cryptographic proof``[^2] is added to the certificate data and sent to each student.
 This cryptographic proof allows OpenCerts to prove it has verified and validated the certificate.

 Visit the [OpenCerts platform](https://opencerts.io) to learn more.